goldman-gp-ebi/BOSS-RUNS/README.md

 `git clone https://github.com/goldman-gp-ebi/BOSS-RUNS.git`

-If you want to run BOSS-RUNS in the same environment used for readfish you simply need to install a few additional dependencies:
+BOSS-RUNS can be run in the same virtual environment used for readfish.
+You simply need to install a few additional dependencies:

-`pip install numba natsort scipy`
+`pip install numba natsort scipy toml`